 We decided to check whether users of the previous version of the WebFreer browser are at risk.
-To do this, we downloaded the previous version of the browser – 18.104.22.168 and compared the contents of the installers.
+To do this, we downloaded the previous browser version – 188.8.131.52, and compared the contents of the installers.

-As it turned out, the previous version of the browser WebFreer did not contain any malicious elements, namely – hidden cryptocurrency miners.
+As it turned out, the previous version of the browser WebFreer did not contain any malicious elements, namely – hidden coin miners.

 Together with you, we have found and analyzed the WebFreer browser, which is installed in a system along with malicious elements.
 They carry out crypto-currency mining causing harm to your system and computer.
-Your computer is busy solving the mining tasks, as a result, its performance, speed are reducing, there may be a problem of high noise level of cooling systems, overheating and even breakdown of the computer.
+Your computer is busy solving the mining tasks.
+As a result, its performance and speed are reduced, and there may be a problem of a high noise level of cooling systems, overheating, and even breakdown of the computer.

 - Use only the latest versions of the software.

 - Install operating system updates in a timely manner.
 Most infections can be avoided simply by installing OS updates.

 - Do not install unknown software from suspicious sources.